jimburton/ci583-trees/README.md

    ```java
    Optional<BST> newLeft = this.getLeft().map(l -> l.insert(e)).orElse(new Leaf(e));
    ```

-   How this works is that `map` takes a lambda argument and applies it to the value inside the optional, if one exists.
-If it doesn't exist, the call to `orElse` returns a value with the same type as the result of the lambda.
-This kind of code is neater and safer than lots of `if` statements checking whether values are `null`.

 3. Implement the `search` method -- again, this needs to be done in both the `Leaf` and `Branch` classes.
 The case for the leaf node is simple: if the value you are searching for